Blasto33/OreLib/README.md

 Discord username: ***blasto***

 What I'm currently looking for is artists or just motivated people to create new textures for the ores.
-For now, I'm creating them myself and even though I like doing it, they are not up to the level of quality I expect.
-After all, the goal is the library to be stable enough so anyone can use it easily without hassle or friction.
+For now, I'm creating them myself and even though I like doing it, they are not up to the level of quality I'm aiming for.
+After all, the goal is the library to be stable enough so anyone can use it out-of-the-box without hassle or friction.